01A Summary of What You Have to Do Before You Can Work As a Flight Attendant

 - Complete airline-provided formal training program (3 to 6 weeks)

-- Get a Certificate of Demonstrated Proficiency
+- Get the FAA's Certificate of Demonstrated Proficiency

 02Get Hired By an Airline